ian-fisher-developer/ian-fisher-developer/README.md

 Qt For Python

 I have some Python experience, mostly I/O with CouchDB.
 In the qt-for-python repository, I start learning about the Qt Company's bindings for Python.

+JavaScript

+I am strong in rich-client desktop applications, but have only occasionally touched JavaScript.
+I start digging deeper in the javascript repository.